Lotteries and gaming

 Supervision, control and monitoring

-The Gaming Authority was established in 2001 as a supervisory body for the administration and control of private lotteries and state controlled gaming.
-The Norwegian Parliament’s intention was to strengthen control with the growing gaming and lotteries market in Norway at the turn of the millennium.
+The Norwegian Gambling Authority was established in 2001 as a supervisory body for the administration and oversight of private lotteries and state-controlled gaming.
+The Storting’s intention was to strengthen controls in the growing gaming and lotteries market in Norway.

 The role of Norsk Tipping